 Two developmental screens should be completed before the visit, one is specific for autism.
-Please let us know if your child has any exposure to lead or you're worried about the iron in her diet.
+We ask parents to complete a screening for social determinants of health form to provide the best care for your child.
+Please let us know if your child has any exposure to lead or you're worried about the iron in their diet.
 We will apply fluoride varnish at this visit if your child is not established with a dentist.
-Immunizations given at this visit include: Hepatitis A. Flu vaccine may be given at this visit, if in season.
-See our Medication Dosing Guide for dosing of acetaminophen and ibuprofen.
+Immunizations given at this visit include Hepatitis A. Flu and COVID vaccines may be given at this visit, if in season.
+See the medication dosage calculator on our website for recommended dosing of acetaminophen and ibuprofen.